 Modern authentication is based on the use of OAuth 2.0 tokens and the Active Directory Authentication Library.
 It notably adds support for multifactor authentication, in which a secondary challenge besides a password is used to verify a user's identity, such as previously set personal questions.

-Your application needs to access the web API as the signed-in user, but access is limited by the selected permissions.
-This type of permission can be granted by a user unless the permission is configured as requiring administrator consent.
+With Delegated Permissions, your application needs to access the web API as the signed-in user, but the selected permissions limit access.
+A user can grant this type of permission unless the permission is configured as requiring administrator consent.

 Modern Authentication - Delegated Permissions - BitTitan App

 This authentication method requires the BitTitan permissions app.
-The steps for this app are described in a following section.
+The steps for this app are described in the following section.

 Global admin credentials are required for this method.